OpenSemanticLab/json-editor/TREE_EDITOR.md

 ### ajaxcall.js
 The tree data is fetched here using callback APIs.
 It defines the tree schema including fields’ plugins.
 The current HTML form contains only one dynamically generated tree structure (field4) in contrast to the static ones (field1, field2).
 The array to be called in the callback functions contains ID, label and parent node of each tree node.
 Right before the callback, it sets an orphan node to a root node of the tree.

+*If you face any CORS policy access issues when fetching the data, try to install the *cors* (e.g. an extension for dev purpose in your Google browser).